HrsSid/WHOOX/README.md

 # Enter the tool's UI
 python3 WHOOX.py
 ```

-# Requirements
-- A windows or linux operating system
-- Python 3.10 (later versions of python might not be compatible)
-- Run the `requirements.py` file

 # Usage
 Note: Replace `{phoneNumber}` with your phone number. (remember to enter the **international syntax**, `{countryCode}{number}`)